-Occasionally I admit that I live in a Disney fantasyland where candlesticks come to life and orchestrate the cleaning of my kitchen and Prince Charming actually texts me back.
+Occasionally, I live in a Disney fantasyland where candlesticks come to life and orchestrate the cleaning of my kitchen and Prince Charming actually texts me back.

 In reality, dishes are piling up in the sink and my phone is all too quiet.
 On the bright side, even though this pumpkin didn’t magically transform into a carriage, it did turn into the tastiest alfredo of my life.
 Alfredo sounds like he could be a charming character, doesn’t he?

 Technically, this is an abstract alfredo since it’s not loaded with butter and Parmesan like traditional alfredo sauce.
 Instead, it’s made creamy with pumpkin purée and seasoned with rosemary, red pepper and tangy goat cheese.
 It’s precisely what I’ve been craving in this chilly weather, especially after what’s-his-name didn’t holler back.
 Alfredo it is.